MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-OCA08-inference-2cat_CI-theory.md

 ### Winter sports helmet use and head injury

 In this activity we will focus on theory-based methods to calculate a confidence interval.
-Recall from Activity 9A, the sampling distribution of a difference in proportions can be mathematically modeled using the normal distribution if certain conditions are met.
+The sampling distribution of a difference in proportions can be mathematically modeled using the normal distribution if certain conditions are met.

 Conditions for the sampling distribution of $\hat{p}_1-\hat{p}_2$ to follow an approximate normal distribution: